eldar4ikyt/GenBruteHash/README.md

 This project is a script for sorting passwords by their hashes.
 It supports several types of hashing, including MD5, SHA1, SHA256, SHA512.

 # EN:
-This project is a script for sorting passwords by their hashes.
-It supports several types of hashing, including MD5, SHA1, SHA256, SHA512.
 ## Installation
 1. Clone the repository to your computer:
  ```bash